 Joseph with that wealth decided to respond to a problem of that time.
 He wanted to produce pure milk.
 Until then, milk was a source of disease.
 That is why he founded a model farm and factory.

 At the current location of the Heveadorp, he founded “Duno model farm and milk factory House ter AA” in 1908.

-Hevea offers space to the Seelbeek.
-This water was not only used for cows as drinking.
-The milk was also kept cool in it.
-Naturally to keep the stables clean.
+Hevea provides space for the Seelbeek.
+This water was not only used for cows as drinking, but the milk was also kept cool in it, and naturally to keep the stables clean.
 An old postcard from that time described it with “Every morning the cows are reassembled, brushed and the tails are also washed”.

 Unfortunately for Joseph he did could not make the production of cleaner milk profitable.
 This was partly due to the increasingly popular pasteurization of Louis Pasteur.
 He, therefore, sold a part of his estate.